charmplusplus/charm/doc/projections/manual.rst

    time, the time spent packing, the number of messages it created, and which processor created the event.

-   Left clicking on an event bar will cause a window to popup.
+   Hovering over an event bar will cause a window to popup.
 This window contains detailed information about the messages sent by the clicked upon event.

-   Right clicking on an event bar will cause a line to be drawn to the beginning of the event bar from the point where the message causing the event originated.
+   Clicking on an event bar will cause a line to be drawn to the beginning of the event bar from the point where the message causing the event originated.
 This option may not be applicable for threaded events.
 If the message originated on a processor not currently